 - You'll need a practical and theoretical understanding of human reproductive biology, embryology, infertility and ART, and must keep up to date with current regulations and legislation.

-- Jobs are available in most areas in the UK but are found mainly in larger hospitals or fertility clinics in urban areas.
+- Jobs are available in most areas of the UK, but are found mainly in larger hospitals or fertility clinics in urban areas.
 As a trainee, there are opportunities to experience working in different settings.
 You may need to relocate to progress your career.

 - The role can be challenging, although contributing to patient fertility can also be rewarding.

 - You may visit other hospitals or clinics as part of your work but won't typically need to travel.
 There are some opportunities available in fertility clinics overseas.

 Entry on to the STP is competitive and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD, to be considered.
 For all applicants, getting good academic results and relevant work experience is helpful.